sjhuskey/11ty-plain-bootstrap5/src/pages/about.md

 ![Sam Huskey](/assets/images/sjhuskey-2017.jpg){.float-image}

-As an introvert, I generally prefer not to talk about myself.
-Since this site is called "sjhuskey.info", however, I really ought to provide some information about myself.
+As an introvert, I generally prefer not to talk about myself, but since this is my personal web site, I really ought to provide some information about myself.

 <!-- excerpt -->